braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 ### Set Canvas entry property as an attribute

-### Increment numbers

-### Add to arrays

-For example, if we want a group of users to be promoted to loyalty members, select **Loyalty Member** as the attribute name, and select `True` as the corresponding key value.
-So, the users who enter this User Update step will have their VIP Member attribute updated to `True`.

-![][3]{: style="max-width:90%;"}
+You can use the user update step to persist a `canvas_entry_property`.
+Let’s say you have an event that triggers when an item is added to a cart.
+You can store the ID of the most recent item added to cart and use that for a remarketing campaign.
+Use the personalization feature to retrieve a C anvas entry property and store it in an attribute.

-## Personalization features
+#### Personalization

 To store the property of the trigger event for a Canvas as an attribute, use the personalization modal to extract and store the Canvas entry property.
-This component also supports the following personalization features:
+User Update also supports the following personalization features:
 * [Connected Content]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/connected_content/)
 * [Content Blocks]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/content_blocks/)
 * [Entry properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties/)
 * Liquid logic (including [aborting messages]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/aborting_messages/))
 * Multiple attribute or event updates per object

+### Increment numbers

+This component can also be used to track the number of times a user has performed an event in increment and decrement numbers.
+For example, you could track the number of classes that a user has taken in a week.
+Using this component, the class count can reset at the start of the week and begin tracking again.

+### Add to arrays

+You can add or remove items from an array, and remove an item.
+Use this to add or remove items to or from a wishlist.

+For example, if we want a group of users to be promoted to loyalty members, select **Loyalty Member** as the attribute name, and select `True` as the corresponding key value.
+So, the users who enter this User Update step will have their VIP Member attribute updated to `True`.

+![][3]{: style="max-width:90%;"}

 [1]: {% image_buster /assets/img_archive/canvas_user_update_step.png %}
 [2]: {% image_buster /assets/img_archive/canvas_user_update_composer.png %}